 Before you decide, make sure you do plenty of research.

-Use our property market research tool to check sales trends and projected values for suburbs and houses you’re considering.
+Use our online full Property Reports to check sales trends and projected values for suburbs and houses you’re considering.

 Also talk to your real estate agent and lender about what you could afford given your current deposit.